 Every student's needs are different.
 Every student learns differently than her peers.
 Finding what works for each student takes time.
 Unfortunately, unless your child is homeschooled, the optimum teaching environment may never be achieved for your child.

-That is why, if a parent can afford tutoring, they MUST get it for their child outside of school hours IF they want their child to succeed in life.
+IF a parent can afford tutoring, they MUST get it for their child outside of school hours IF they want their child to succeed in life.

 Let me remind you that teaching reading and writing is my specialty.
 I would be more than happy to talk with you about helping you help your child succeed because READING IS THE CORNERSTONE TO SUCCESS!

-LEAVE Jerome Kagan Page and
+LEAVE Jerome Kagan Page;